desec-io/desec-stack/README.md

 1. We run this software with the `--userland-proxy=false` flag of the `dockerd` daemon, and recommend you do the same.

-2. Set up TLS-secured replication of the `nsmaster` database to feed your PowerDNS slaves.
-To generate the necessary keys and certificates, follow the instructions at https://dev.mysql.com/doc/refman/5.7/en/creating-ssl-files-using-openssl.html.
-In the `openssl req -newkey` steps, consider switching to a bigger key size, and add `-subj '/CN=slave.hostname.example'`.
-(It turned out that StartSSL and Let's Encrypt certificates do not work out of the box.)

-    Also, configure certificates for `openvpn-server`:
+2. Also, configure certificates for `openvpn-server`:

     - [Get easy-rsa](https://github.com/OpenVPN/easy-rsa) and follow [this tutorial](https://github.com/OpenVPN/easy-rsa/blob/master/README.quickstart.md).
     - Then, copy `ca.crt`, `server.crt`, and `server.key` to `openvpn-server/secrets/`.